Co-Op Community Farm

 The Farm is currently comprised of several pastures, a two-story historic barn, an experimental hugelculture cultivation area, and a half-acre fenced garden space (located along Big Bend Road).
 We are experimenting with different kinds of gardening techniques and food crops, while installing more fencing and integrating rotational livestock grazing.
 We aim to plant more fruit and nut trees, improve the farm’s water systems, continuously build better topsoils, create a permaculture education program, produce a surplus of fresh and preserved food, and continue to grow the network of our amazing volunteer farming and gardening enthusiasts.

 •Oil Seed Production Experimenting

-**To see some of the recent BBCLT farm and garden activity, click/tap here (or click/tap “Pictures” in the menu bar above).
+**To see more BBCLT farm and garden pictures, click/tap here (or click/tap “Pictures” in the menu bar above).

 Some of the Farm’s History and Visions

 BBCLT is based on an incredible 34 acre farm in Shasta County California, nestled at the edge of the downtown center of the very small rural mountain valley town of Big Bend.
 Formerly known locally as “The Duck Farm,” this beautiful and diverse paradise is becoming a productive community farm and a regenerative agricultural educational center to serve and improve the tiny blossoming ecovillage.
 The farm has abundant water resources (including a spring-fed creek wetlands, and a small pond), fertile pastures, a large garden, a small orchard, and some forested sections.
 It also has a two-story barn, a quonset hut residence, and several useful farm sheds.